-Budapest and Lake Balaton have ferry systems.
+Both Budapest and Lake Balaton have ferry systems.

-Buses are the mainstay of public transport in most villages, towns and cities in Hungary.
+Buses are the mainstay of public transport in most towns and cities in Hungary.
 They are a cheap and efficient way of getting to further-flung places.

-Unscrupulous drivers are common, particularly in the capital, so it's best to call a reputable taxi company rather than hail a taxi in the street.
+Unscrupulous drivers are not uncommon, particularly in the capital, so it's best to call a reputable taxi company rather than hail a taxi in the street.
 If you do hail a taxi, make sure it has the company name on the side and that the meter is switched on.
 Make sure you know exactly how much cash you're handing over, as switching large denomination notes for small ones and then demanding extra payment is an occasional scam.

 Flag fall varies, but a fare between 6am and 10pm costs from about 450Ft (in Budapest from 700Ft), with a 300Ft charge per kilometre Budapest and somewhat less elsewhere.